Hawaii Pacific University requires a minimum of 120 credits to complete a bachelor's degree.

-Around 46% of students who started college at Hawaii Pacific University finish the requirements for graduation within six years.
+NOTE: Around 42% of students who start college at Hawaii Pacific University graduate within six years.

 Hawaii Pacific University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|